gcsuid/gcsuid/README.md

 ### 👋 Hey there!
 I'm Ayush

 I'm a Computer Science student from the serene temple city of Bhubaneswar, currently in my final year of B.Tech.
-My name, which means *long life* or *vitality* in Sanskrit, reflects the value I aim to bring wherever I go.

 My journey into tech began with a deep curiosity for mobile phones, and over the years, it has evolved into a passion for solving real-world problems through software.
 I’ve led my college’s largest tech society, played drums for live crowds, and written for one of India’s top tech media houses — blending technology, communication, and leadership into everything I do.